-In Rakhine state, the European Commission has been working for many years with its humanitarian partners to address protection, food, nutrition and health needs of the most vulnerable people, particularly in the northern townships.
-Following the outbreaks of violence in June 2012 and October 2016, which resulted in large-scale displacements of populations, the Commission extended its humanitarian aid to all displaced people in need; the Commission remains committed to doing the same for the victims of the August 2017 violence, for which humanitarian access is urgently required.
-Sectors of intervention include shelter, food and non-food items, nutrition, health care, water and sanitation, livelihoods support, coordination, education and protection.
+In 2017, the European Union allocated almost €10 million in humanitarian aid to address the immediate needs of families affected by both natural disasters and conflict in Myanmar.
+In Rakhine State, the EU has been working with its humanitarian partners for many years to address the protection, food, nutrition and health needs of the most vulnerable people, particularly in the northern townships.
+Following the outbreaks of violence in June 2012 and October 2016, which resulted in large-scale displacement of populations, the EU extended its humanitarian aid to all displaced people in need.
+The EU remains committed to doing the same for the victims of the August 2017 violence, for which humanitarian access is urgently required.
+Assistance is provided in the form of shelter, food and non-food items, nutritional care, health care, water and sanitation, livelihoods support, coordination, education, and protection.